strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/digitalocean-customization.md

 - `pm2 logs strapi-development`: Show the logs in real time; to exit, use Ctrl+C.

 :::tip TIP
-You can also manually view the log files under `/srv/strapi/.pm2/logs` if you encounter any errors during the bootup.
+You can also manually view the log files under `/srv/strapi/.pm2/logs` if you encounter any errors during the boot up.
 :::

 ## Strapi application access with ssh